 In May 2010, he was elected as the Member of Parliament for Pudsey, Horsforth and Aireborough and in 2012 he was made Parliamentary Private Secretary to the Rt Hon Francis Maude MP, Minister for the Cabinet Office and Paymaster General.
 Stuart is particularly interested in health and was the Health MP for the cross-party group of MPs in Leeds.
 He was also a patron of the Westminster Health Forum.

-Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip.
-This has provided Stuart with a strong platform to ensure the views of his constituents are communicated effectively to the heart of Government.
-Stuart also enjoys a role as Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.
+Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip and he also enjoyed a role as Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.